-Recommendation: No change in the listing status of Mexican long-nosed bats is recommended.
-Ongoing research in the Animas area will provide a more thorough understanding of the species' population status and habitat use in New Mexico.
+Recommendation: No change in the current listing status of Mexican long-nosed bat is recommended.
+Identification and protection of roost sites and maintenance of viable populations of food plants (particularly agave) are necessary to conserve this species in New Mexico.
+The recently completed study of long-nosed bat species in southern Hidalgo County (Bogan et al., 2006) will provide a more thorough understanding of this bat's population status, movements, and habitat use in New Mexico.

 Arita, H. T. and S. R. Humphrey.
 1988.
-Revisión taxonómica de los murciélagos mageyeros del género Leptonycteris (Chiroptera: Phyllostomidae).
+Revisión taxonómica de los murciélagos magueyeros del género Leptonycteris (Chiroptera: Phyllostomidae).
 Acta Zoologica Mexicana (n.s.), 29:1-60.